bschreck/deep.sh/docs/tutorial.rst

 Futhermore, a number of predefined environment variables listed `here <envvars.html>`_ have a static type.
 For example,
-* ``XONSH_HISTORY_SIZE``: is an int, and
+* ``DEEPSH_HISTORY_SIZE``: is an int, and
 * ``CASE_SENSITIVE_COMPLETIONS``: is a boolean.

-xonsh will automatically convert back and forth to untyped (string-only) representations of the environment as needed (mostly by subprocess commands).
+deepsh will automatically convert back and forth to untyped (string-only) representations of the environment as needed (mostly by subprocess commands).
-When in xonsh, you'll always have the typed version.
+When in deepsh, you'll always have the typed version.

 Variables that do not match the rules above are converted to strings using ``str``, except they are ``None``.
 In this case the empty string is used.